noahehall/theBookOfNoah/0current/security/websecurity.md

   - after the user authenticates, your server will reuse the session ID (which was created by the attacker)
   - this `fixed` session ID can then be used elseware by the attacker since the user authenticated the fixed session id
+  - basically the victim authenticates the fake session ID, now the attacker can use it to perform actions under their account

 - exposure